Democrats Pick Ex-Kentucky Governor To Respond To Trump Speech To Congress

 The party officials also announced that Astrid Silva, an immigration activist, will give the Spanish-language response to the speech.
 Silva is part of a movement of so-called DREAMers, immigrants brought to the U.S. illegally when they were children.
 Silva, who came to the country with her parents at age 5, spoke at the Democratic National Convention last summer.

-In choosing Beshear, who left office in December 2015, the party appears to be ignoring the clamor from pundits who say Democrats desperately need to present fresh faces to reinvigorate the party's standing with voters, at a time when it is in the minority in Congress and in most state legislatures as well as out of power in the White House.
+In choosing Beshear, who left office in December 2015, the party appears to be ignoring the clamor from pundits who say Democrats desperately need to present fresh faces to reinvigorate the party's standing with voters at a time when it is in the minority in Congress and in most state legislatures as well as out of power in the White House.